virtualritz/nsi-docs/docs/guidelines.rst

 The semantics used to create |osl| networks are the same as for scene creation.
 Each shader node in the network corresponds to a which must be created using .
-Each shader node has implicit attributes corresponding to shader’s parameters and connection between said parameters is done using . depicts a simple |osl| network connected to an attributes node.
+Each shader node has implicit attributes corresponding to shader’s arguments and connection between said arguments is done using . depicts a simple |osl| network connected to an attributes node.
 Some observations:

--  Both the source and destination attributes (passed to ``NSIConnect``) must be present and map to valid and compatible shader parameters ().
+-  Both the source and destination attributes (passed to ``NSIConnect``) must be present and map to valid and compatible shader arguments ().
    [#]_

--  There is no *symbolic linking* between shader parameters and geometry attributes (a.k.a. primvars).
+-  There is no *symbolic linking* between shader arguments and geometry attributes (a.k.a. primvars).
 One has to explicitly use the ``getattribute()`` |osl| function to read attributes attached to geometry.
 In this is done in the ``read_attribute`` node ().
 More